AdobeDocs/experience-manager-65.en/help/assets/video.md

 Some key benefits from enabling DASH on your account include the following:

-* Package DASH stream video for adaptive streaming.
+* Package DASH stream video for adaptive bitrate streaming.
 This method leads to higher efficiency of delivery.
 Adaptive streaming ensures the best viewing experience for your customers.
 * Browser optimized streaming with Dynamic Media players switches between HLS and DASH streaming to ensure the best quality of service.
 The video player auto-switches to HLS when a Safari browser is used.
 * You can configure your preferred streaming method (HLS or DASH) by editing the video viewer preset.
 * Optimized video encoding ensures that no additional storage is used while enabling DASH capability.
 A single set of video encodes are created for both HLS and DASH to optimize video storage costs.